Wildfires in Colorado burn dozens of homes and structures, threaten hundreds more

 New, large fires were reported in Idaho, southeast Montana and north Texas.

-Meanwhile the Quarry Fire southwest of the Denver suburb of Littleton encroached on several large subdivisions.
-Neighborhoods with nearly 600 homes were ordered to evacuate after the fire — of unknown origin — spread quickly Tuesday afternoon and overnight when relatively few firefighters were on the scene.
+Meanwhile, the Quarry Fire southwest of the Denver suburb of Littleton encroached on several large subdivisions after people in 600 homes were ordered to evacuate.

 Jim and Meg Lutes watched from an overlook near their house northeast of the fire as smoke plumed up from the ridges.
 Their community west of Littleton was not under evacuation orders, but the couple had been ready to start packing a day earlier when flames could be seen blanketing the mountains.